 For the main I go with the salad of beetroot, spinach and Feta cheese with a raspberry dressing, which is indeed very tasty and blends in perfectly with the Virgin brand colours.

 At some point the lead flight attendant comes on the blower to inform us that we are about to begin the descent into Uluru.
 Without wanting to put too fine a point on it, I have, in the past, been accused of talking too much.
-There are however some rare occasions when even I am lost for words and left simply speechless – like today.
-It really catches you quite unawares.
-Suddenly, seemingly out of nowhere Uluru appears before my eyes and it is truly magnificent.
+But there are those rare occasions when even I am lost for words and left simply speechless – like today.
+It catches you quite unawares.
+Suddenly, seemingly out of nowhere, Uluru appears before my eyes and it is truly magnificent.